-Today the United Nations concluded that Julian Assange is being detained illegally.
-This must come as a relief for Assange, who had tweeted a promise to turn himself over the British police if the UN didn't rule in his favour.
+Thursday the United Nations concluded that Julian Assange is being detained illegally.
+This must come as a relief for Assange, who had tweeted a promise to turn himself over to the British police if the UN didn't rule in his favor.

 So what now?
 Well, it will probably mean nothing.
-If Assange requests his passport back, as he promised he would, the UK Government will likely ignore the request and he'll remain hauled up in the Ecuadorian Embassy.
+If Assange requests his passport back, as he promised he would, the UK government will likely ignore the request and he'll remain holed up in the Ecuadorian Embassy.
 Or maybe he'll try to leave, in which case all bets are off.

-Someone who is watching the saga with particular curiosity is Jerry Koliha.
-Back in 2003 Julian Assange enrolled himself into mathematics at Melbourne University.
-It was there that he did a semester in Linear Analysis under the tuition of Associate Professor Koliha.
+Someone who is watching this whole saga with particular curiosity is Jerry Koliha, one of Assange's former teachers.
+Back in 2003, Assange enrolled himself into mathematics at Melbourne University.
+It was there that he did a semester in linear analysis under the tuition of Koliha.

-We gave Jerry a call to see if he had a message for his former student.
+We gave Koliha a call to see if he had a message for his former student.

-Hi Jerry, tell me about the first time you met Julian Assange?
+VICE: Tell me about the first time you met Julian Assange.

 Did he come across as arrogant?